Billionaire Profile

 Philanthropy

-In 1981, Sukanto Tanoto and his wife, Tinah Bingei Tanoto, established a kindergarten and elementary school in a rural village.
-He founded the Tanoto Foundation, a philanthropic organization focused on education, empowerment, and healthcare.
-Tanoto has been recognized with the Wharton School Dean's Medal Award for his contributions to the global economy and improving lives.
+Tanoto and his wife Tinah Bingei Tanoto established the Tanoto Foundation in 1981, focusing on education, empowerment, and enhancement programs to help impoverished communities.
+In 2013, Tanoto received the Wharton School Dean's Medal Award for his contributions to the global economy and improving lives worldwide.

 Career Milestones